janpetzold/az305-learning/README.md

 Azure Service Bus queues provide advanced message handing, and can group messages into a transaction.

 Azure Event Hubs is a fully managed, big data streaming platform and event ingestion service.
-It implements a distinct *pull* mode:
+It implements a distinct **pull** mode:

 - Event Hubs holds each message in its cache and allows it to be read.
 - When a message is read from Event Hubs, it's not deleted.
 The message remains for other consumers.

 It does not have a built-in mechanism to handle messages that aren't processed as expected.
+Messages have max. retention of 7 days.

+Event Hub is focused on high throughput and streaming (telemetry, logging), Service Bus (like Kafka) more FIFO-oriented (queues, topics) with more complex routing & processing of messages.

 Azure Event Grid is a fully managed event routing service that runs on Azure Service Fabric suitable for reactive programming.
 It aggregates all your events and provides routing from any source to any destination.

-Azure Batch: Configuration of batch jobs on top of VMs
+It understands all kind of sources (Storage, IoT Hub, ML, Redis, ...) and registers handlers (Function, Storage Queue, Logic Apps, ...)

 Logic Apps: Graphical Designer for event-based actions, no code, lots of templates and connectors, not ideal for real-time requirements, complex business rules, non-standard services.

-Event Grid: handling various events, understands all kind of sources (Storage, IoT Hub, ML, Redis, ...) and registers handlers (Function, Storage Queue, Logic Apps, ...)

 Azure Queues: basic FIFO, Service Bus is more advanced with topics for multiple subscribers